 Certificate of Merit in a specialized area of international law: Bardo Fassbender and Anne Peters eds., The Oxford Handbook of the History of International Law (Oxford University Press)

 The Scholarship Awards Committee is now accepting applications for the 2015 Certificates of Merit.
-Books of any nationality, language, or place of publication that have been published in the 24 months preceding February 1, 2015 are eligible.
+Books by authors of any nationality, in any language, and of any place of publication that have been published in the 24 months preceding February 1, 2015, are eligible.
 In order to apply, please send six copies of each book you wish to nominate, along with a list of titles being nominated, to the following address by October 1, 2014:

 American Society of International Law